Bitlancer/rackspace-causeadelay/README.md

 rackspace-causeadelay
 =====================

-Causes a boot delay in Strings base images until the hostname is set by the Nova agent.
+Causes a boot delay in Rackspace Cloud images until the hostname is set by the Nova agent.

 Why?
 ====